build-on-aws/content/posts/llm-falcon-40b-model-deployment-v2/index.md

 Once the endpoint is deployed, we can use the `predict` method from the `predictor` to begin model inference.

 We can use different parameters to control the generation, which can be defined in the payload's `parameters` attribute.
-The Hugging Face LLM Inference Container supports various generation parameters, including `top_p`, `temperature`, `stop`, `max_new_token`, etc.
+The Hugging Face LLM Inference Container supports various generation parameters, including `top_p`, `temperature`, `stop`, and `max_new_token`.
 You can find the full list of supported parameters [here](https://huggingface.co/blog/sagemaker-huggingface-llm#4-run-inference-and-chat-with-our-model).
-As of today, TGI supports the following parameters:

-- `temperature`: Controls randomness in the model.
-Lower values will make the model more deterministic and higher values will make the model more random.
-Default value is 1.0.
-- `max_new_tokens`: The maximum number of tokens to generate.
-Default value is 20, max value is 512.
-- `repetition_penalty`: Controls the likelihood of repetition, defaults to null.
-- `seed`: The seed to use for random generation, default is null.
-- `stop`: A list of tokens to stop the generation.
-The generation will stop when one of the tokens is generated.
-- `top_k`: The number of highest probability vocabulary tokens to keep for top-k-filtering.
-Default value is null, which disables top-k-filtering.
-- `top_p`: The cumulative probability of parameter highest probability vocabulary tokens to keep for nucleus sampling, default to null
-- `do_sample`: Whether or not to use sampling; use greedy decoding otherwise.
-Default value is false.
-- `best_of`: Generate best_of sequences and return the one if the highest token logprobs, default to null.
-- `details`: Whether or not to return details about the generation.
-Default value is false.
-- `return_full_text`: Whether or not to return the full text or only the generated part.
-Default value is false.
-- `truncate`: Whether or not to truncate the input to the maximum length of the model.
-Default value is true.
-- `typical_p`: The typical probability of a token.
-Default value is null.
-- `watermark`: The watermark to use for the generation.
-Default value is false.

 Because the **tiiuae/falcon-40b-instruct model** we deployed is a conversational chat model, we can chat with the model using the following prompts: